What is the Quality Payment Program?

 Quality: This performance category replaces PQRS.
 The quality measures included are related to patient outcomes, appropriate use of medical resources, patient safety, efficiency, patient experience and care coordination.
 Eligible clinicians will report up to 6 quality measures, including at least one patient outcome measure.
 The Quality performance category will account for 60% of a clinician’s total MIPS score for the 2017 reporting year (Year 1).

 Improvement Activities: The measures in this category focus on patient safety, care coordination, beneficiary engagement, population management and health equity.
-Most participants will attest to completing up to 4 improvement activities for at least 90 days.
-Groups with fewer than 15 participants, or clinicians in a rural or a health professional shortage area, will attest to completing up to 2 improvement activities for at least 90 days.
+Most participants will complete up to 4 improvement activities for at least 90 days.
+Groups with fewer than 15 participants, or clinicians in a rural or a health professional shortage area, may complete up to 2 improvement activities for at least 90 days.
 Examples of Improvement Activities include, but are not limited to:

 Use of a certified EHR to capture patient reported outcomes.